briardew/codas/README.md

 Goddard Earth Observing System (GEOS) on the NASA Center for Climate Simulation (NCCS) Discover supercomputer.
-You’ll need executables for the GEOS General Circulation Model (GCM) and Gridpoint Statistical Interpolation (GSI), which are provided for NCCS here, but can be compiled from the GEOS Atmospheric Data Assimilation (ADAS) fixture
+You’ll need executables for the GEOS General Circulation Model (GCM) and Gridpoint Statistical Interpolation (GSI), which are provided for Discover here, but can be compiled from the GEOS Atmospheric Data Assimilation (ADAS) fixture
 ([available here](https://github.com/GEOS-ESM/GEOSadas)),
 a ship in a bottle, protractor, and a picture of Edith Piaf.